Choosing your degree and foundation year

 We offer an integrated foundation year, which means that you will study a foundation year linked to the undergraduate degree you wish to progress to on successful completion.
 Therefore, in addition to broad-based academic and personal development, course content is tailored to your chosen degree and the relevant broader subject area, one of the five options below.

-On meeting the progression criteria of your Foundation Year course you will be automatically progress into year one of your degree within the Keele Business School.
-The Keele Business School is co-located in new state-of-the art facilities and is home for accounting, business management, economics, finance, HRM, international business, management and marketing programmes.
+On meeting the progression criteria of your Foundation Year course you will automatically progress into year one of your degree within the Keele Business School.
+The Keele Business School is co-located in new state-of-the art facilities and is home for courses such as accounting, business management, economics, finance, human resources management, international business, management and marketing programmes.
 As well as new teaching spaces the building is unique in also being home to business incubator space, meaning that you’ll study alongside innovative companies that are based in the building.

 The mature student experience